Nick Kelly (musician): Advertising

 Following his decision to split The Fat Lady Sings and return to his native Dublin, Kelly began working as an advertising copywriter, and secured a job with Irish International / BBDO where he worked between 1996 and 2003.

 During this time he wrote campaigns for the Hibernian Insurance, the Irish Independent, Aer Lingus, the Telecom Eireann IPO, Walkers Crisps, and most notably Guinness for whom he created a number of Masterbrand TV spots including the Clio Award winning Tom Crean and Quarrel which featured a young Michael Fassbender.

 Since 2003 he has worked as a freelance creative, writing and directing campaigns for clients including AIB, Bord Gais Networks, the Simon Communities, the Irish Film Archive (featuring Saoirse Ronan), Barry's Tea, Newstalk, Yuno Energy and Clonakilty Black Pudding.

 He has served as a judge and a guest speaker for the Kinsale Shark Awards.

 Journalism and other writings

 In the 1980s Kelly contributed music reviews and features to various Irish and UK publications, including Smash Hits, NME, Hot Press and In Dublin Magazine.
 He was employed as Staff Writer by EMAP Publication Commodore User between 1987 and 1989, and also occasionally contributed to Computer & Video Games Magazine.

 Kelly's brief career in music criticism caused some confusion when his namesake journalist Nick Kelly started writing for Hot Press in the 1990s.

 In 1996, his short story Expect Jail was a winner of the Ian St James International Award for New Fiction.

 Personal life

 Kelly is the eldest of the five children of the politician and legal academic John M. Kelly and Delphine Dudley.
 His siblings include the economist David Kelly and the writer Julia Kelly.
-He is married to Court of Appeal Judge Niamh Hyland.
+He is married to Supreme Court Judge Niamh Hyland.
 They have two sons.
 He lives in Dublin.